 As a manufacturing process, chemical etching has a key attribute when it comes to part integrity, and that is that during the production process, it does not affect or degrade material properties.

-The burrs and rough cuts that are associated with more traditional metal processing technologies are also eliminated when using photochemical etching, which is also agnostic when it comes to shapes and unusual features in products to be manufactured.
+The burrs and rough cuts that are associated with more traditional metal processing technologies are also eliminated when using photochemical etching, which is also well suited to unusual product shapes and features.
 The nature of the process means that feature complexity is not an issue, and in many instances, chemical etching is the only manufacturing process that can accommodate certain part geometries.

 In addition, while chemical etching can be used on a variety of metal thicknesses, it can also work on ultra-thin sheet metal, even as low as 10-micron foil.